A Fallout Television Series Is Being Created At Amazon

 Fallout Series In Development At Amazon

 The original Fallout game debuted in 1997.
 It took place in Southern California in 2161 and follows the tale of the Vault Dweller as he must venture out into the post-apocalyptic wasteland to fix his shelter.
 This game led to multiple sequels in Fallout‘s main series and a handful of related spin-off games.
 Fans often praise the unique approach to dystopian tales, as well as the visually appealing blend of futuristic science and retro vibes.

 Jonathan Nolan and Lisa Joy are developing the Fallout series.
-The pair is most well-known for their creation of the critically acclaimed HBO series Westworld.
+The pair is most well-known for their creation of the critically acclaimed and recently renewed HBO series Westworld.
 Considering how many different landscapes were explored in the series, we aren’t surprised that they’re setting their sights on a video game with such potential for world-building.
 Oh, and if Jonathan Nolan’s name sounds familiar, that’s because yes, he is Christopher Nolan‘s brother!
 He collaborated with Christopher Nolan on multiple films, including The Dark Knight and Interstellar.

 An impressive film to have on your list of writing credits!
 Image via Warner Bros.
 Pictures.

 Kilter Films, Nolan and Joy’s production banner, will be producing the adaptation with Bethesda Game Studios and Bethesda Softworks.
 They already have a series commitment in place.
 Athena Wickham (Kilter Films), James Altman (Bethesda Softworks), and Todd Howard (Bethesda Game Studios) are also executive producers, along with Lionsgate.